TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/packet-broker/configure/gateway-visibilities.md

 new_in_version: 3.15.1
 ---

-Gateway visibility configuration allows network administrators to configure who sees which information about gateways.
+Gateway visibility configuration allows network administrators to configure who sees which gateway-related information.
 Having gateways listed publicly on the map can help discovering partner networks, but it may also lead to privacy concerns.
-Therefore, Packet Broker allows configuring gateway visibilities with fine-grained settings.
-[Learn more about gateway visibilities]({{< relref "../#gateway-visibilities" >}}).
+Therefore, Packet Broker allows configuring gateway visibility with fine-grained settings.
+[Learn more about gateway visibility]({{< relref "../#gateway-visibilities" >}}).

 <!-- more -->

-{{< info >}}{{% tts %}} currently only allows configuring the default gateway visibility; configuring visibility per Home Network is not yet supported.{{< /info >}}
+{{< note >}}{{% tts %}} currently only allows configuring the default gateway visibility.
+Configuring visibility per Home Network is not yet supported.{{< /note >}}

 {{< cli-only >}}

 ### Configure Default Gateway Visibility

+#### Get Default Gateway Visibility
 The default gateway visibility defines rules for all Home Networks if there is no specific gateway visibility for a Home Network.

-To get the default routing policy:
+Use the following command in your terminal to get the default routing policy:

 ```bash
 $ ttn-lw-cli packetbroker home-networks gateway-visibilities get default
 ```

-{{< info >}}
+{{< note >}}
-If there is no default gateway visibility defined, this command fails with `not found`.
+If there is no default gateway visibility defined, the above command fails with `not found`.
-{{< /info >}}
+{{< /note >}}

 <details><summary>Example output</summary>

-This example has all fields enabled:
+In the following example, all gateway visibility configuration fields are enabled:

 ```json
 {